SHPE-Tech-Team/SHPE_Tech_Team_24-25/README.md

 ## Backend Setup
 **Step 1:** Create a Python Virtual Environment

 Open a terminal and create a Python virtual environment.
-Replace `<myenvpath>` with your desired environment name (e.g., myenv):
+We recommend using venv for the directory name for consistency with .gitignore:
 ```
-python3 -m venv <myenvpath>
+python3 -m venv venv
 ```

 **Step 2:** Activate Python Enviroment